Wills and Trusts

 Our clients (and future clients!) enjoy the use of analogies to help them understand estate planning concepts.
 The “imagine buying a car” analogy is a favorite that illustrates the technical differences between wills and trusts.

 Before launching into my comparison, it’s important to understand that a key difference between the two documents is that a will takes effect after your death, while a living trust becomes effective during your lifetime and extends beyond your death.
+Wills and trusts each offer different benefits.
+For example, if you own out of state property, you’ll almost certainly be better served by a trust.

 If an estate plan were a car and you chose a will-based estate plan: